kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 #### `const int P2P_DEFAULT_PORT` and `const int RPC_DEFAULT_PORT`

 These values define the ports that are used by the daemon to communicate.
-There is no real issue with using the same values as the TurtleCoin software, but if you are running both a TurtleCoin daemon and your own daemon, you would have to change the port one uses, as they will both need control over the port.
+There is no real issue with using the same values as the Kryptokrona software, but if you are running both a Kryptokrona daemon and your own daemon, you would have to change the port one uses, as they will both need control over the port.